neilblom/wordlist-writer/docs/Detailed_Feature_Specifications.md

 2.6 Rendering
 * renderViolationsPanel()
-* shows “No curriculum violations” when empty
+* shows "No curriculum violations" when empty
 * otherwise displays table of violations

 2.7 Popup Removal